-The Subject site can be accessed from Flat Shoals Parkway.
+The Subject site will have access to Flat Shoals Parkway via an access easement through the Subject's sister property, Flat Shoals Family.
 Flat Shoals Parkway is a moderately-trafficked commercial corridor and provides access to Interstate 285 approximately 0.7 mile north of the Subject site.
 Interstate 20 is a major thoroughfare that runs in a loop around Atlanta and provides access to many employment centers in the area.
-Additionally, Interstate 285 provides access to Interstate 20 approximately two miles to the northeast, and to Interstate 75 approximately nine miles southwest of the Subject site.
+Additionally, Interstate 285 provides access to Interstate 20 approximately two miles to the northeast, and to

+Interstate 75 approximately nine miles southwest of the Subject site.
 Overall, access and visibility are considered good.